jacobcode01/ChurnLabs/README.md

 <hr>

 ## Impact
-- Achieved ~90% recall for churn, improving early identification of high-risk customers and reducing missed churn.
-- Optimized decision threshold to prioritize recall, aligning model performance with retention-focused objectives.
-- Enables targeted retention by identifying customers most likely to churn, improving retention effectiveness.
-- Deployed a real-time churn prediction system, enabling immediate churn risk assessment during decision making.

-## Impact
-- Raised churn recall from 80% to 90% by tuning the decision threshold, surfacing more at-risk customers for retention (89% recall on the held-out test set).
+- Raised churn recall from 80% to 90% by tuning the decision threshold, improving early identification of high-risk customers.
-- Prioritized recall over precision by design — in churn, a wasted retention offer costs far less than losing a saveable customer.
+- Prioritized recall over precision to catch more true churners, treating a false positive as the cheaper retention error.
-- Deployed an end-to-end, on-demand churn prediction system (FastAPI + React) for immediate churn-risk scoring at decision time.
+- Deployed an on-demand churn prediction system, enabling immediate churn-risk assessment at decision time.

 <hr>